Enterprise Application Development Services: 2025 Guide

 The App Design Stage

 The design stage is where business requirements are translated into an intuitive user experience (UX) and a polished user interface (UI).
 This involves creating wireframes and interactive prototypes that stakeholders can test before any code is written.
-Good design has a massive impact, 38% of people will stop engaging with a website if the layout is unattractive.
-Investing in design upfront is smart, fixing a design issue during development can cost 100 times more than fixing it in the design phase.
+Investing in design upfront is smart, as fixing a design issue during development can cost 100 times more than fixing it in the design phase.

 Front End and Back End Development